CSCfi/csc-user-guide/docs/apps/blast.md

 pb psiblast -db swiss -query protseqs.fasta -num_iterations 3 -out results.out
 ```

-_pb blast_ commands start a process that monitor the progress of the blast job.
-As running a large BLAST jobs may take
-a long time you may need close the monitoring.
+_pb blast_ commands can be executed interactively in the login nodes of Puhti.
+You don't need to create  any batch job file yourself.
+In stead _pb_ command creates and submits a batch job automatically.
+Once BLAST job is started _pb_ starts a process that monitor the progress of the blast job.
+As running a large BLAST jobs may take a long time you may need close the monitoring.
 You can do that by pressing: _Ctrl-c_.
 After that you can start other tasks or log out from Puhti.
 The BLAST jobs will still continue running in the batch job system.

 To reconnect to your pb blast job, go to your scratch directory and run command:

 ```text
 blast_clusterrun
 ```
 This lists the temporary directories of your unfinished pb blast jobs.
-You can check the job number of your blast job
-from the directory name.
+You can check the job number of your blast job from the directory name.
 Use this number with _-jobid_ option to define the pb blast job you wish to reconnect to.

 ```text
 blast_clusterrun -jobid some-number